 Mr. Pace represents clients in complex litigation matters, particularly class actions, involving claims under the antitrust, RICO, consumer protection and other laws.
 Mr. Pace's clients come from a wide variety of industries, including pharmaceuticals, financial services, agriculture, energy and insurance.

 Mr. Pace is Executive Partner of White & Case's New York Office.
 He is also a member of the Firm's Global Competition and Commercial Litigation Practice Groups.

 In 2013, Mr. Pace was named as one of 5 "Rising Stars" under age 40 among all US competition lawyers by the Law360 publication, in addition to being named one of 44 "Rising Stars" under 40 among all New York lawyers by the New York Law Journal

 .
 In 2011, he was named a co-MVP in the competition category of Law360’s Legal MVP series for his accomplishments in antitrust litigation that year.

 - Representing Pfizer in consolidated class action litigation involving the sale of Effexor XR, a leading antidepressant, and claims under the antitrust, consumer protection, and other laws.

-- Representing a leading global potash supplier in consolidated class action litigation involving claims under the antitrust laws.
+- Successfully defended a leading global potash supplier in consolidated class action litigation involving claims under the antitrust laws.

 - Represented Experian Information Solutions, Inc. and obtained a jury verdict on all claims in an action brought by Fair Isaac Corporation involving allegations of unfair competition and trademark infringement in the sale of credit risk scoring services.
 The jury also found in favor of Experian on its counterclaim that the Plaintiff had committed fraud on the U.S. Patent and Trademark Office in obtaining its registration for the trademark-in-suit.